Client-Side Deduplication

 How It Works

 Regardless of a backup type, the first backup is always a full backup.
-Bringing a routine to a backup job, a backup implies data updates, thus next backup jobs are usually incremental and depend on full backup and previous incremental backups as well.
+Bringing a routine to a backup, a backup implies data updates, thus next backup jobs are usually incremental and depend on full backup and previous incremental backups as well.

 Once a backup plan is run, the application reads backup data in batches aliquot to block size.
 Once a block is read, it is compared with deduplication database records.
 If a block is not found, it is delivered to storage and is assigned with a block ID, which becomes a new deduplication database record.
 The block scanning continues, and if a block matches any of the deduplication database records, a block with such ID is excluded from a backup plan.